goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/25.webp)

+In the above image, the U-Net predicts the noise in a step wise manner.
+The scheduler is responsible for removing it. (indicated by the "-" sign)

-Let's understand how it works, You will be surprised to know U-Nets were actually introduced in a [medical paper](https://arxiv.org/pdf/1505.04597) back in 2015.
+Let's understand how it works.

+You will be surprised to know U-Nets were actually introduced in a [medical paper](https://arxiv.org/pdf/1505.04597) back in 2015.
 Primarily for the task of image segmentation.

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/14.webp)

 > Image Taken from the ["U-Net: Convolutional Networks for Biomedical Image Segmentation"](https://arxiv.org/abs/1505.04597)

 The idea behind segmentation is, given an image "a".
-Create a map "b" around the objects which need to be classified in the image.
+Create a map "b" around the objects which needs to be classified in the image.

 And the Reason they are called U-Net is because, well the architecture looks like a "U".